Common infrastructure#

 Total number of nodes in the group (equivalent to nelements * nunit_nodes).

 An array of shape (nelements, nvertices) of (mesh-wide) vertex indices.
+This can also be None to support the case where the associated mesh does not have any vertices.

 An array of node coordinates with shape (mesh.ambient_dim, nelements, nunit_nodes).